Training a dog

 To stop your dog from scratching doors, you need to teach them to behave while on their own.
 This can be a difficult task, especially if they have been doing it for a long time.
 Habitual behavior in dogs can prove to be difficult to change, but it is possible to teach an old dog new tricks.
 If your dog scratches at doors, it may be an indication of separation anxiety.
 Some dogs become seriously distressed when left alone and scratching the door may be their attempt to express that they sorely miss you.
 This oneHOWTO article on how to stop my dog from scratching doors shows you what you need to do.
 In doing so you will have a more contented dog, a less stressed owner and a better bond between the two.

-You may also be interested in: How To Stop My Dog Jumping On Furniture
+You may also be interested in: How to Raise my Dog's Low Platelet Count

 Steps to follow: